 - Industrial tort, secondary boycott and related contempt proceedings.

-- Appeals and applications in the nature of judicial review
+- Appeals and applications in the nature of judicial review from:

 - The Industrial Division of the Magistrates' Court (save for decisions made in the exercise of jurisdiction under the Fair Work Act 2009 (Cth)).